Commentary

 – MMT argues that a country printing its own currency, such as the U.S., can’t go broke and has room to run larger budget deficits so long as prices are subdued

 – An increasingly inflationary world could make a deflationary asset like Bitcoin more attractive.
-In May 2020, BTC’s annual infaltion rate will fall from the current 3.8% to 1.8% (below Gold’s historic average of ~ 2%) in 2024 it will fall again to < 1%. - Unpopular view: USDT is the most disruptive digital asset to date
+In May 2020, BTC’s annual infaltion rate will fall from the current 3.8% to 1.8% (below Gold’s historic average of ~ 2%) in 2024 it will fall again to < 1%.

 – Lots of criticism of both Bitfinex and USDT this week after it was revealed that a banking partner had US$850M frozen, forcing the company to back 26% of USDT with equity in Bitfinex rather than USD